Kray-G/kinx/doc/spec/spectest/README.md

     #### Code

     This is an important mark to start a test code.
-    In this section, you ca write a test case as an example in code block.
+    In this section, you can write a test case as an example in code block.

     ```language
     Test code here